php-resque/resque/README.md

 ### Events

-In php-resque each event is an object with a name, and optionally other various properties depending on the situation.
+In php-resque each event is an object with a name, and optionally other properties depending on the situation.
 The following list shows each of the event names and corresponding objects that come with them.
 At a minimum all event objects will implement the `Resque\Event\EventInterface` interface.

 #### beforeFirstFork

-Called once, as a worker initializes.
+Dispatched once, as a worker initializes.
 Argument passed is the instance of `Worker` that was just initialized.

-#### beforeFork
+#### resque.job.before_fork

+`@see Resque\Event\JobBeforeForkEvent`

-Called before php-resque forks to run a job.
-Argument passed contains the instance of `Job` for the job about to be run.
+Dispatched before `Resque\Worker` forks to run a job.
+The event contains the instance of `Resque\Job` that is about to perform.

-`beforeFork` is triggered in the **parent** process.
+`resque.job.before_fork` is triggered in the **parent** process.
 Any changes made will be permanent for as long as the **worker** lives.

-#### afterFork ####
+#### resque.job.before_fork

+@see `Resque\Event\JobAfterForkEvent`

-Called after php-resque forks to run a job (but before the job is run).
-Argument passed contains the instance of `Job` for the job about to be run.
+Dispatched from the child, after `Resque\Worker` has forked to run a job (but before the job is run).
+The event contains the instance of `Resque\Job` that is about to perform.

-`afterFork` is triggered in the **child** process after forking out to complete a job.
+**Note:** `resque.job.before_fork` is triggered in the **child** process after forking out to complete a job.
 Any changes made will only live as long as the **job** is being processed.

-#### beforePerform ####
+#### resque.job.before_perform

+@see `Resque\Event\JobBeforePerformEvent`

-Called before the `perform` methods on a job are run.
-Argument passed contains the instance of `Job` for the job about to be run.
+Dispatched just before the `perform` method on a job is called.
+The event contains the instance of `Resque\Job` that is about to perform, and the instance of the target class on whom the `perform` method will be called.

+Any exceptions thrown will be treated as if they were thrown in a job, causing the job to be marked as failed.

-#### afterPerform ####
+#### resque.job.after_perform

+`@see Resque\Event\JobAfterForkEvent`

-Called after the `perform` methods on a job are run.
-Argument passed contains the instance of the `Job` and job instance that was just run.
+Dispatched immediately after a job has successfully performed.
+The event contains the instance of `Resque\Job` and the instance of the target class that just performed.

-Any exceptions thrown will be treated as if they were thrown in a job, causing the job to be marked as having failed.
+Any exceptions thrown will be treated as if they were thrown in a job, causing the job to be marked as failed.

-#### onFailure ####
+#### resque.job.failed

-Called whenever a job fails.
-Arguments passed (in this order) include:
+`@see Resque\Event\JobFailedEvent`

+Dispatched whenever a job fails to perform.
+That is when a job throws an Exception, or when a Worker's child fails to exit cleanly.

+The event contains the following:

+* `Resque\Job` The job that just failed.
+* `Resque\Worker` The worker that the job just failed in.
-* Exception - The exception that was thrown when the job failed
+* `\Exception` The exception that was thrown when the job failed, if one was thrown to cause it to fail.
-* Job - The job that failed

 #### afterEnqueue ####